aselshall/rm/hw/class-presentation1.md

 ## [Class Presentation 1 - Research Problem](https://aselshall.github.io/rm/hw/class-presentation1)

 ### Objective

-You will present your research problem and exploratory literature review to the class.
-Use this opportunity to refine your research problem through class feedback and discussion, ensuring you are on track for a clear, relevant, and feasible proposal.
+Conducting an exploratory literature review will help you to read the literature to learn about your problem and define a good research problem.
+You will present your literature review findings and your research problem to the class.
+Use this opportunity to refine your research problem through class feedback and discussion.
+This is to help you to ensure that you are on track for a clear, relevant, and feasible proposal.

 ### Presentation information
  - You have **25 minutes** including discussion and transition time